mmbman/Katagiri/jewel-mirror-awareness.md

 #### Text:

 > The teaching of thusness
-> Has been intimately communicated by buddhas and patriarchs;
+> has been intimately communicated by buddhas and patriarchs;
 > Now you have it,
-> So keep it well.
+> so keep it well.

 #### Commentary: